marmelab/ng-admin/doc/Configuration-reference.md

 ### `reference` Field Type

-The `reference` type maps a foreign key to another entity.
+The `reference` type maps a many-to-one relationship where the entity contains a foreign key to another entity.
 For instance, if the REST API behaves as follows:

 ```
 GET /comments/123
 {
     "id": 123,
     "body": "Lorem ipsum sic dolor amet...",
-    "post_id": 456
+    "post_id": 456 // foreign key to post of id 456
 }

 GET /posts/456